Smart Ideas for Detroit from the Creative Cities Summit 2.0

 “Part of this hast to be about nurturing the artists in your own midst,” he says.
 In Austin, the visitors bureau sponsors local bands to play at the airport.
 What a way to welcome for visitors, plus it’s no doubt a nice paycheck for the artists and a solid reinforcement of the Austin music-related brand.
 There’s an idea Detroit could steal.

-In Austin, the convention and visitors bureau has a music marketing arm that integrates music-planning into events that come to town – like meetings and conventions -- thereby connecting artists with potential clients and again reinforcing that music brand.
-Smart stuff.
+In Austin, the convention and visitors bureau has a music marketing arm that integrates music-planning into events that come to town – like meetings and conventions — thereby connecting artists with potential clients an

-"It is important to know how to relate to the artists in your town," Bailey says.
+“It is important to know how to relate to the artists in your town,” Bailey says.
 Give them a warm stage to play on and plenty of cold drinks, protect them and nurture them.
-Then the little scenes will grow.
+Then the scenes will grow.
 Then you can claim coolness.

 Big business, small business.
 Community organization, charity.
 However it is you want to or can contribute to our city, you gotta know a couple things about promoting the heck out of yourself.